-For today's retirees in much of East Asia, retirement can be a time of economic and social marginalization.
+For today's retirees, retirement is frequently a time of economic insecurity and social marginalization.

 With rates of state pension receipt due to rise in most countries, the outlook for today's workers is improving.

 Rates of asset income receipt are also due to rise, though vast differences in market-orientation will persist across East Asia.